 Finish: Hard-anodized aluminum with PFOA-free coating | Maximum Temperature: 500 degrees | What's Included: 8-inch fry pan, 10-inch fry pan, 12-inch fry pan, 2-quart saucepan with lid, 3-quart saucepan with lid, 4-quart sauté pan with lid, 4-quart soup pot with lid, 8-quart stockpot with lid

-What We Like: Lightweight, comes with spatula and steamer basket, has a pour spout
+What We Love: Lightweight, comes with spatula and steamer basket, has a pour spout

-What We Don’t Like: Only comes in one size, not dishwasher safe, not oven safe
+What We Don’t Love: Only comes in one size, not dishwasher safe, not oven safe

 This Insta-famous pan is designed to replace eight pieces of traditional cookware, and while we don’t think it quite manages that, the Our Place Always Pan remains an excellent pick.